JuliaMolSim/Molly.jl/docs/src/docs.md

 The different components of the simulation can be used as defined by the package, or you can define your own versions.
 An important principle of the package is that your custom components, particularly force functions, should be easy to define and just as performant as the in-built versions.

+This documentation will first introduce the main features of the package with some examples, then will give details on each component of a simulation.
 For more information on specific types or functions, see the [Molly API](@ref) section or call `?function_name` in Julia.

 ## Simulating a gas